Skill Sheet: What You Will Learn Here

 - Short term

-It is important to note that the market can exist in different timeframes at any given point in time.
+It is important to note that the market can exist in multiple timeframes at any given point in time.

-As such, a trader can choose a timeframe of their choice depending on their trading style, right from a minute to hours, weeks, months and years.
+When it comes to time frame in trading, a trader can conduct multiple time frame analyses and select the appropriate timeframe based on their trading style, ranging from a minute to hours, weeks, months, and even years.

 Choosing a timeframe